<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=115389302216927&amp;ev=PageView&amp;noscript=1">

 It’s always worth remembering that spending big on additional multimedia bells and whistles won’t necessarily have the positive impact on learning outcomes that we might wish for.

-If you are looking for help with designing and/or developing a piece of e-learning, check out our service options.
+If you are looking for help with designing and/or developing a piece of e-learning that only uses multimedia when it really counts, check out our service options.

 Topics: Instructional Design Course Design e-learning